abdhmohammadi/NLP/README.md

 - Topic modeling
 - Sentiment analysis

-By utilizing libraries such as Hugging Face Transformers, spaCy, and NLTK, the repository provides insights into the practical application of these techniques.
+Using libraries such as Hugging Face Transformers, spaCy, and NLTK, this repository provides insights into the practical application of these techniques, with content that will be completed over time.

 ## Features